spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 ---

-There were a couple of Tweets I saw in quick succession today along the lines of "Don't create your own blog, write on someone else's platform instead".
+There were a couple of Tweets I saw in quick succession today along the lines of **"Don't create your own blog, write on someone else's platform instead"**.
 Now, as someone that has been blogging since April 2010 ([since 2016 here]) I can tell you it is absolutely worth doing.

 So, I class myself as a fullstack developer, all the opinions here will be geared toward someone that is in web development and wants to share what they have learned.

+The setup I use for this blog is writing in Markdown, using SvelteKit with MDSveX to render the Markdown into HTML with some additional Svelte components added in for use in the Markdown.
+This is a feature not supported by any blogging platform and reasoning for me to build my own blog.

+For an example of what I mean, take a look at the [Writing with Markdown] post I did a while back for the interactive elements on there.

+## Let's compare

 Ok, here's a table comparing the pros and cons of using a blogging platform vs owning your own blog.
 I've tried to be as objective as possible here and I've more than likely missed some things.
-If can see a glaring omission and it's triggering you, LET ME KNOW!
+If you can see a glaring omission and it's triggering you, [LET ME KNOW]!
 I'll update the table accordingly.

 The ✔️ is a yes you get that pro or con, the ❌ is no you don't get that pro or con.